CarlosFaccelli26/hand_crafting_milestone/README.md

 - Screenshots
 1.
 ![Home Page](/screenshots/screenshots1.png)
-  - As we can see, once the user open the browser, the first page to pop up it will be home page.
-This page characterize by the simplicity and the balance between colours and items, contains all the products of the store.
-If the user move to the top, he will find the navbar, which allow him to navigate through the website.
-Meanwhile the user is surfing the website, he will be able to register, log in or log out; at the same time he can add products to his wishlist in the case he owns one.
+  - As we can see, once the user open the browser the first page to pop up It will be 'home page'.
+This page characterize because of the background image, contains all the products of the store.
+If the user move to the top, he will find the navbar which allow him to navigate through the website.
+Meanwhile the user is surfing the website, he will be able to register, log in, log out at the same time he can add products to his  wishlist in the case he owns one.
 However, If we talk about the Admin; once he is log in, an additional link to add a product to the store it will appear.
 This procedure will be explained on detail later on.
-  Below the navbar, we can see how a second navbar appears in the website.
+  Below the navbar we can see how a second navbar appears on the game.
 Thanks to this navbar, the user will be able to see all the categories which classify the different products available on the store.
-The distribution of the products have been made in four main categories (Macrame, home decor, the perfect gift and special offers); each link will display a submenu with more categories inside of that specific link.
+The distribution of the products, have been made in four main categories (macrame, sales, new arrivals and BUSCAR CATEGORIAS); each link will display a sub-menu with more categories inside of that specific link.
-  It is mandatory to explain, the previous two navbars will be visible through all the webiste with the purpoe to assure the usser an easy navigation experience.
-The user will have the ability to surface faster with no need to go back to the previous page.
+  It is mandatory to explain, the previous two navbars will be visible throughout all the website with the prupose to assure the user an easy navigation experience.
+The user will have the ablity tu surface faster with no need to go back to the previous page.
   Moving on from the navbars, we can see how just below these two, there is a display of all the products available on the store at that moment.
-Each product display the price, name and description, image of the item, the category the product belongs, and of course, the rate if that item has one.
+Each product display the price, name and description, image of the item, the categories the product belongs and of course, the rate If that item has one.
-  To make the navigation eassier, the user will be able to sort the search of the product by name, price, category and rate.
-  However rate is not cworking properly; definitely it will be something to work out and improve in the near future.
+  To make the navigation eassier, the user will be able to sort the search of the products by name, price, category and rate.
+However, rate is not working properl; definitly will be an improvement to work out in the near future.
-  If the user scroll down he will find a black arrow just on the right corner from the botton of the page.
-This control lead the user back to the top of the page faster.
-This button is just visible on the home page.
+  If the user scroll down, a button will appear on the right corner just in the botton of the website.
+This control, will lead the user back to the top of the page.
+This button only will appear on the home page.
 2.
 ![Product Detail](/screenshots/screenshots2.png)
 ![Product Detail Review](/screenshots/screenshots3.png)